Last Updated on March 23, 2023 by Prepbytes

 Here are some frequently asked questions related to Context Switching in OS.

-Q6: Can context switching in OS be avoided altogether?
+4. Can context switching be optimized?